The ultimate guide to the Royal Windsor Horse Show (Thursday 12 May 2022 – Sun 15 May 2022.)

 What to see at the Royal Windsor Horse Show

-This is the third year Windsor hosts 5* show jumping.
-It has a large prize fund which should attract top riders.
+Windsor hosts 5* show jumping with a large prize fund which should attract top riders.
 There are four days of 5* Jumping including the Rolex Grand Prix on Sunday.
 Such is the prestige of this event that it was here Olympic champions Nick Skelton and Big Star made their retirement in 2017.

 The Land Rover International Grand Prix takes place over 4 days and teams of horses and rivers compete in different areas.
 On Thursday and Friday driven dressage takes place, Saturday is the marathon (a real highlight where obstacles around the park are tackled), and finishes on Sunday with the obstacle driving (through pairs of cones against the clock).
 This is a great opportunity for those of us involved in the mainstream equine disciplines to discover, learn and appreciate the skill and excitement of these more ‘fringe’ sports.